How To Get Rid Of A Cough

 The great thing about this product is it is naturally flavoured with the liquorice and aniseed but also a small amount vegetable glycerine.

 This makes it a great tasting herbal elixir which is why it can easily be shared among the whole family.

 Other great ideas to help with a cough

 This is a great product that can be used alongside the very important winter nutrients such as Vitamin C, D and A as well as Zinc and a probiotic.

-You can also try drinking hot or warm herbal teas mixed with a little bit of the amazing Manuka honey.
+You can also try drinking hot or warm water with herbal teas mixed with a little bit of the amazing Manuka honey.